Today's Articles

 Jomo Kenyatta speaking

-On this date, Jomo Kenyatta was elected the first minister of the newly independent Kenya.
+On this date in 1964, Jomo Kenyatta was elected the first minister of the newly independent Kenya.
 This occurred almost 80 years after the European invasion and the Berlin Conference.

 As an independent country, Kenya was initially a constitutional monarchy, with the British monarch as its nominal head of state and a prime minister as head of the government.
 Although the British hoped to hand over power to moderates, when Kenya became independent, the Kenya African National Union (KANU) of Jomo Kenyatta formed a government shortly before Kenya became independent in December 1963.